Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Introduction

 \textbf{RL approach.} Instead of identifying an explicit dynamical model or solving an SDP, the RL approach directly updates the policy using samples~\cite{perdomo2021stabilizing, lamperski2020computing, chen2022homotopic}.
-The work \cite{lamperski2020computing} is the first to combine the discount method and Q-learning to stabilize deterministic linear systems, while they only prove an asymptotic convergence guarantee.
-In fact, under our explicit update rule for the discount factor, we can refine their theoretical results by showing the number of iterations and the amount of data required for stabilization.
+Ref. \cite{lamperski2020computing} is the first to combine the discount method and Q-learning to stabilize deterministic linear systems, while they require to estimate the Q-function using the states and control inputs.
+In contrast, our PG method does not need to identify any explicit Q-function and only requires the cost of a system rollout from the simulator.
+Moreover, using our explicit update rule for the discount factor, we can provide finite-time convergence guarantees for their method.
 A recent work \cite{chen2022homotopic} considers the continuous-time linear systems and learns a stabilizing controller by a so-called homotopic policy iteration scheme.
-This approach gradually moves the unstable poles to the left-half complex plane with a lower bounded distance each iteration, instead of multiplying a damping factor.
-However, they fail to prove finite-time convergence guarantees as well as the overall sample complexity.
+This approach gradually pushes the unstable poles to the left-half complex plane with a lower bounded distance each iteration, instead of multiplying a damping factor.
+Again, they fail to prove finite-time convergence guarantees as well as the sample complexity.

-The rest of our work is structured as follows.
-In Section \ref{sec:problem}, we describe the stabilization problem of unknown linear systems with randomized initial states.
-In Section \ref{sec:learning}, we propose our main sample-based stabilization method based on PG methods for discounted LQR problems, where the update rule of the discount factor is designed using the Lyapunov theory.
-Section \ref{sec:sample} discusses the implementation of the algorithm and presents its overall sample complexity in terms of the number of rollouts.
-Section \ref{sec:stochastic} extends our method to handle noisy linear dynamics and nonlinear systems.
-Section \ref{sec:exp} performs numerical experiments on both linear and nonlinear systems to verify the effectiveness of the proposed method.
-In Section \ref{sec:conclusion} we draw some concluding remarks and discuss future directions.
+The rest of this paper is structured as follows.
+In Section \ref{sec:problem}, we describe the stabilization problem of linear systems with randomized initial states.
+In Section \ref{sec:learning}, we propose our explicit discount method algorithm where the update rule for the discount factor is designed by studying the stability margin of a linear control policy.
+Section \ref{sec:sample} applies PG methods for our discount method and shows the sample complexity in terms of the number of rollouts.
+Section \ref{sec:exp} performs simulations on both linear and nonlinear systems to verify the effectiveness of the proposed method.
+In Section \ref{sec:conclusion}, we draw some concluding remarks and discuss future directions.